Kiampr/intro-to-genai-in-python/src/chatbot/lessons/exercises/e08_custom_agent/README.md

 ## Graph state

-Information is captured in a `State` class, which , for the graph above, simply contains the list of messages
+Information is captured in a `State` class, which, for the graph above, simply contains the list of messages

 ```python
 class State(BaseModel):